w3c/wcag3/README.md

     - `index.json` - Defines order of grouping sections
     - `{group-name}.json` - Defines order of underlying guideline sections; can specify status or title
     - `{group-name}/` - Contents of Guideline sections
-      - `{guideline-name}.md` - Defines content of guideline and order of its requirements/assertions
+      - `{guideline-name}.md` - Defines content of guideline and order of its child provisions
-      - `{guideline-name}/` - Subdirectory containing requirements/assertions under each guideline
+      - `{guideline-name}/` - Subdirectory containing provisions (e.g. requirements/assertions) under each guideline
-        - `{requirement-or-assertion-name}.md` - Defines content of an individual requirement or assertion
+        - `{provision-name}.md` - Defines content of an individual requirement or assertion
   - `terms/` - Contents of terms defined in the Glossary

 ### Notable Subdirectories under `src`